 If you are using multibyte character sets and need to improve driver performance, you can use the SunloConverter class provided with the jConnect samples.
-This converter is based on the sun.io classes provided by the Java Software Division of Sun Microsystems, Inc.
+This converter is based on the sun.io classes provided by Oracle Corporation.

 The SunloConverter class is not a pure Java implementation of the character-set converter feature and, therefore, is not integrated with the standard jConnect product.
 However, Sybase has provided this converter class for your reference, and you can use it with the jConnect driver to improve character-set conversion performance.